Degrees and Certificates

 - Lead teacher

-The AAS and AS degrees serve as a gateway to a 4-year degree from Southwest Minnesota State University to teach birth through third grade.
+The AAS degree serves as a gateway to a 4-year degree from Southwest Minnesota State University or St. Cloud State University to teach birth through third grade.
 For more information on this, visit SMSU's Distance Learning page.

-The Child, Adult Care & Education program has a faculty member that will address questions about time in the class, internships, and about faculty in the Program.
+The Education program has a faculty member that will address questions about time in the class, internships, and about faculty in the Program.
 If you have questions related to these topics, please contact our Faculty representative:

 Phone: (320) 308-6644